nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Users can specify which directory to save their data file.
 Only valid directory will be created if it does not exist already. <br>
 The old data file will automatically be deleted.
 Format: `save DIRECTORY`
+* DIRECTORY can be in absolute or relative format

 Example:
 * `save C://Users`<br>